Fitbit Air Review: A $99 Whoop Alternative With A Catch

 Battery Life and Charging

-Battery life on the Fitbit Air is rated at up to seven days, with Google’s testing conducted on pre-production hardware in California in 2025.
+Battery life on the Fitbit Air is rated at up to seven days.
+Initial testing confirms the claim is accurate, possibly slightly conservative, as is often the case with new batteries.
 The figure is half what Whoop claims and broadly in line with the Polar Loop and the Amazfit Helio Strap.
-The compensating factor is charging speed: 5 minutes for a decent charge.
+The compensating factor is charging speed: 5 minutes for a decent charge is highly impressive and super practical.

 - Quoted battery life: up to 7 days